 As the question above states, it’s best to think of insulin as a generalized storage hormone rather than being good or bad; and what it does, as always, depends on the context.
-I should mention that insulin not only affects peripheral tissues such as the liver, muscle and fat cell; it also has central effects in the brain.
-I discuss this in Bodyweight Regulation: Part 1 and that series of articles.
+I should mention that insulin not only affects peripheral tissues such as the liver, muscle and fat cell.
+Insulin also has central effects in the brain, actually decreasing hunger and appetite.

 So insulin stimulates glycogen storage in the liver, it also enhances glycogen storage in skeletal muscle.
 And while insulin isn’t that critically involved in protein synthesis per se, it does decrease protein breakdown; as discussed in The Protein Book, this is important for maximal increases in muscle mass.
 So far so good.

 But insulin also is involved in fat storage which is where it gets its ‘bad’ characterization.
 Insulin activates an enzyme called lipoprotein lipase which is involved in breaking fatty acids off of chylomicrons for storage.
 However, this isn’t the only important step in fat storage.

 Contrary to popular belief (espoused by people still reading literature from the 1970’s), insulin is neither the only nor single most important hormone involved in fat storage.
 Rather, a little compound called acylation stimulation protein (ASP) has been described as “the most potent stimulator of fat storage in the fat cell”.
 ASP levels go up in response to eating pure dietary fat.
 An increase in insulin is not required.

 As another effect of insulin on body-fat levels, and this is discussed in some detail in The Stubborn Fat Solution, insulin drastically inhibits lipolysis (fat mobilization) from fat cells.